Robbing The Link Vault orange

 What Is a Competitor Backlinks Strategy? šŸ¤”

-A competitor backlink strategy is when you analyze and check the backlink profile of the websites that compete with yours to see which sites link to them.
+A competitor backlink strategy entails analyzing and checking the backlink profile of the websites that compete with yours to see which websites link to them.

-You then reach out to these websites, asking for links.
+After finding competitor backlinks, you can then reach out to these websites and ask for links.

 This is an effective strategy because the websites you will discover have a proven track record of linking to sites similar to yours.